 Yes, I embrace all kinds of witchy things, including merkabahs, vortexes, herbal healing, Prima Agni, trees, shamans, psychotherapy!
 I read tarot and palms for other people.
-I study astrology.
+I study astrology to help me with my Psychic Readings.
 Some people take psychedelics to bring their spirits forth to simply to heal themselves.
 In Isaac Bonewits’ book Real Magic, Isaac wrote about the words ‘spell’ and ‘spelling’ as having double meanings.
 So casting a spell and writing and even the act of putting letters together to become words is both spelling and casting a spell.
 So all writing is a charm and a spell.

 Below is an excerpt from Shelley Marlow’s book Two Augusts in a Row in a Row.
 The piece is part of Chapter 27 “The Astral Rubulad”.
 The passage is followed by a woodcut by Marlow for the cover of Le Nausea by Sarte, 1971, as well as a self-portrait, and painting.

 “I say, “Here is a new song, an offering to the fairy realm.”
 Then I sing:

 “Optimism reigns and rains